-In our Phase 1b clinical trial, ERP P300 recordings were collected from the MAD healthy elderly and AD subjects.
-Analysis of these P300 data demonstrated that one daily dose of ATH-1017 improved P300 latency over an 8-day dosing period in AD subjects, as shown in Figures 16-18.
+In our Phase 1 Part B clinical trial, ERP P300 recordings were collected from the MAD healthy elderly and AD subjects.
+Analysis of these P300 data demonstrated that one daily dose of fosgonimeton improved P300 latency over an 8-day dosing period in AD subjects, as shown in Figures 15-17.
 P300 latency, a functional measure of working memory processing speed and executive function that highly correlates with cognition, was dramatically improved; however, we have not yet established a connection between these P300 latency results and improved cognition.
-After a single dose of ATH-1017, all AD subjects tested had improved P300 latency, and by the end of an 8-day treatment cycle, average P300 latency across the AD treatment group had improved by 73 milliseconds, a statistically significant change compared to placebo group that did not show any significant directional change.
-We also observed sustained effects on P300 latency in the pre-dose recordings on subsequent testing days (the arrows in Figure 16 show the average P300 latency value from the ATH-1017 group as a heat map).
-At these time points, which are 24 hours after the last dose, ATH-1017 was measured and shown to be completely cleared from the plasma, while recorded P300 latency values remained lower than baseline.
-These data indicate ATH-1017 treatment potentially recovered disruptions to brain function and network connectivity, which we believe are likely through several components of the mechanism, including NMDA receptor modulation, increased connectivity through recovery of synaptic density, and improved overall neuronal health and function.
+After a single dose of fosgonimeton, all AD subjects tested had improved P300 latency, and by the end of a 9-day treatment cycle, average P300 latency across the AD treatment group had improved by 73 milliseconds, as measured on day 8, a statistically significant change compared to placebo group that did not show any significant directional change.
+We also observed sustained effects on P300 latency in the pre-dose recordings on subsequent testing days (the arrows in Figure 15 show the average P300 latency value from the fosgonimeton group as a heat map).
+At these time points, which are 24 hours after the last dose, fosgonimeton was measured and shown to be completely cleared from the plasma, while recorded P300 latency values remained lower than baseline.
+These data indicate fosgonimeton treatment potentially recovered disruptions to brain function and network connectivity, which we believe are likely through several components of the mechanism, including NMDA receptor modulation, increased connectivity through recovery of synaptic density, and improved overall neuronal health and function.

+Figure 15.
+Fosgonimeton Treatment Led to Continued and Sustained Improvement in P300 Latency in AD Subjects.
+The arrows highlight the sustained P300 latency benefit due to fosgonimeton treatment.

 Figure 16.
-ATH-1017 Treatment Led to Continued and Sustained Improvement in P300 Latency in AD Subjects.
-The arrows highlight the sustained P300 latency benefit due to ATH-1017 treatment.
+Quantification of the Change in P300 Latency from Baseline, Fosgonimeton Significantly Reduced P300 Latency Compared to the Placebo Group on Day 8 Recordings.
+Data show average P300 latency values of 7 AD subjects treated with fosgonimeton vs. 4 AD subjects on placebo p=0.027

 Figure 17.
-Quantification of the Change in P300 Latency from Baseline, ATH-1017 Significantly Reduced P300 Latency Compared to the Placebo Group on Day 8 Recordings.
-Data show average P300 latency values of 7 AD subjects treated with ATH-1017 vs. 4 AD subjects on placebo $p \le 0.05$

-Figure 18.
-Data from Each Subject in the Clinical Trial Showing the Change in P300 Latency from Baseline, What Is Clear Is that Every Subject Receiving ATH-1017 Showed a Level of Improvement in P300 Latency and Subjects Receiving Placebo Had No Consistent Change.
+Data from Each Subject in the Clinical Trial Showing the Change in P300 Latency from Baseline.
+Every Subject Receiving Fosgonimeton Showed a Level of Improvement in P300 Latency and Subjects Receiving Placebo Had No Consistent Change.